Breaking Cycles of Poverty by Providing Opportunity

 The World Bank estimates that 80% of humanity lives on less than $10 a day.
-Poverty is rampant all over the world, and it is a determinant for much of the world’s corruption, including human trafficking.
+Poverty is rampant all over the world, and it fuels much of the world’s corruption – and human trafficking.

-Anti-trafficking efforts to protect children at-risk need to be more than just assisting vulnerable children – they need to also assist their families.
-Many parents enter into prostitution or choose to sell or exploit their children, because they have no other means to provide for themselves or their family.
+Anti-trafficking efforts to protect at-risk children must include their families if they are to be effective.
+Many parents enter into prostitution or choose to sell or exploit their children because they have no other means to provide for themselves or their family.

 Extreme Love Ministries has plans to develop several micro-businesses and training options in Phnom Penh.
 We have created a laundry business (Purity Laundry) as service to our Guesthouse visitors, and have plans to start several more for at-risk families.
 We also plan to begin a tuk-tuk taxi business (Kingdom XPress) to further assist families in need.